 Recent developments in ophthalmology allow doctors to treat many patients with early-stage AMD with the help of lasers and medication.

-Presbyopia is a natural change in our eyes’ ability to focus.
-It occurs when the soft crystalline lens of the eye starts to harden.
+Presbyopia is a natural change in our eyes’ ability to focus and it occurs when the soft crystalline lens of the eye starts to harden.
 This loss of flexibility affects the lens’ ability to focus light in the eye, causing nearby objects to look blurry.
 Presbyopia happens to everyone starting in about our 40s or 50s — even in patients who have had laser vision correction.

 The effects of presbyopia can be corrected with glasses or contact lenses, including bifocals and multifocals; multifocal lens implantation, including CrystalensTM, ReZoom® and ReSTOR®; conventional surgery; and monovision LASIK.
 Laser surgeries such as conventional LASIK and PRK cannot correct presbyopia because they reshape the cornea rather than treat the lens.